Skip to content

 Gently tap it into the under-eye area using your ring finger.
 This helps brighten, hydrate, and create a smoother base before concealer.

 This is an excellent product that can be used alone or under concealer.
-When not wearing makeup, it will brighten the under-eye area and diminish the appearance of darkness under the eyes, but will not truly conceal the darkness.
+When not wearing makeup, it will brighten the under-eye area and slightly reduce the appearance of darkness under the eyes, but will not truly conceal the darkness.

 Note: It’s very important to keep the under-eye area hydrated before attempting to conceal dark circles.
-From my experience, I do not apply my regular eye moisturizer before the Colleen Rothschild Illuminating Tinted Eye Cream on makeup days.
+However, from my experience, I do not apply my regular eye moisturizer before the Colleen Rothschild Illuminating Tinted Eye Cream on makeup days.

 While I use richer eye creams at night and on most makeup-free days, layering my regular moisturizer underneath this product caused everything to separate and blend poorly.
 Now, on days I wear makeup, I use the Colleen Rothschild product as my only under-eye moisturizer before concealer.
 On some makeup-free days I will wear the Illuminating Tinted Eye Cream alone.